cdimascio/express-openapi-validator/README.md

   **removeAdditional:**

   Determines whether to keep or remove additional properties in request body or to fail validation if schema has `additionalProperties` set to `false`.
-For futher details, refer to [AJV documentation](https://ajv.js.org/docs/validation.html#removing-additional-properties)
+For further details, refer to [AJV documentation](https://ajv.js.org/docs/validation.html#removing-additional-properties)

   - `false` (**default**) - not to remove additional properties
   - `"all"` - all additional properties are removed, regardless of additionalProperties keyword in schema (and no validation is made for them).